Scott-Holt/Skills-Assessment/README.md

-Started my process by setting up all my files and just making a general outline of how I would approach this layout.
+I Started my process by setting up all my files and just making a general outline of how I would approach this layout.

-Started coding the HTML and CSS
+Then started coding the HTML and CSS

 The biggest task for me was the cluster of images and how to lay those out properly.
 After a few different attempts and with the help of flexbox, I was able to lay out the images as needed.
 Then proceeded to add a few break points for some responsive design.